Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Expected neutrino emission

-The calculated neutrino fluxes $F_{\nu_{\mu} + \overline{\nu}_{\mu}}$ reported in Fig.~\ref{fig:OP-TXS-nuLC} are obtained considering two different values for $K_{\nu\gamma}$, 1 and 0.4.
+The calculated neutrino fluxes $F_{\nu_{\mu} + \overline{\nu}_{\mu}}$ reported in Fig.~\ref{fig:OP-TXS-nuLC} are obtained considering two different values for $K_{\nu\gamma}$, 1 and 0.5. $K_{\nu\gamma}=1$ is reported as a ``baseline'' case, with a $1:1$ ratio between the flux of photons from secondary particle emission and the neutrinos from charged pion decays, while $K_{\nu\gamma}=0.5$ is introduced as a ``benchmark'' case where the DC of a large sample Blazars~\citep{2020arXiv_Sacahui} is taken into account as a weighting parameter and applied to the limit of $K_{\nu\gamma}=0.1$ obtained recently \citep{2016PhRvL.117x1101A,2017ApJ...835...45A,2018PhRvD..98f2003A,2019ApJ...871...41P,2019ApJ...880..103G}.
+In fact, the value of $K_{\nu\gamma}=0.5$ is comes from the ratio $0.1/0.2$, and convolutes the limit on neutrino emission from blazars, obtained through the 3FHL catalog, with the average DC obtained considering a large blazar sample.
+For the case of TXS 0506+056, the external Compton model adopted from~\citep{2018ApJ-Murase} predicts a difference of an order of magnitude between the neutrino differential flux and the gamma-ray differential flux in the Fermi-LAT range, equivalent to $K_{\nu\gamma}=0.1$.
+Thus, the two K-values considered for TXS 0506+056 are $K_{\nu\gamma}=0.1, 0.5$, taking into account the DC as well.
 In the following part we will refer to $K_{\nu\gamma}$ using simply a $K$.
-In this context we assume low values of opacity ($\tau_{\gamma\gamma}$) caused by the interaction of hundred GeV photons with the Broad Line Region (BLR) photons, similar to what is reported in~\citep{PhysRevLett.116.071101,10.1093/mnras/227.2.403}, we consider the following relation for the $\gamma\gamma$ opacity:
+In this context we assume low values of opacity ($\tau_{\gamma\gamma}$) caused by the interaction of hundred GeV photons with the Broad Line Region (BLR) photons, similar to what is reported in~\citep{PhysRevLett.116.071101,10.1093/mnras/227.2.403}.